fomightez/sequencework/RetrieveSeq/README.md

 ## Running these scripts
 You to do two things to run these scripts:

 - These rely on the Biopython module to run.
 PythonAnywhere.com has this module [installed by default](https://www.pythonanywhere.com/batteries_included/).
 To install on Sourclair.com and many other places, type `pip install biopython` at the terminal.
+Often ` easy_install biopython` will work at a terminal line as well.
 See [here](http://biopython.org/DIST/docs/install/Installation.html) otherwise.

 - Put your e-mail address in the User_Email variable under USER ADJUSTABLE VALUES.
 This is because NCBI needs a way to contact you if you violate their policies.
 See [Frequency, Timing and Registration of E-utility URL Requests](http://www.ncbi.nlm.nih.gov/books/NBK25497/).

+## Use
 - `GetmRNAforProtein.py`      protein --> mRNA

 >`GetmRNAforProtein.py` takes a list of protein sequence records in FASTA format and gets the mRNA sequence correspoding to each.